yegor256/blog/_posts/2023/aug/2023-08-01-method-overloading.md

 concealed semantics in most of them.
 Then, when something is obscured, it prompts assumptions, which in turn lead to misunderstandings, and eventually to bugs.

-A better alternative would look like this:
+I believe, a better alternative looks like this:

 ```java
 class ProductInCatalog implements Product {